kleinesfilmroellchen/sof-language/README.md

    -d        Execute in debug mode.
 Read the manual
              for more information.
    -p        Run the preprocessor and exit.
-   -P        Do not run the preprocessor.
+   -P        Do not run the preprocessor before
+             executing the input file(s).
    --command, -c COMMAND
              Execute COMMAND and exit.
+   --performance
+             Run performance tests and show results

 When used without execution-starting arguments (-c or filename), sof is started in interactive mode.